if you don't find the information you need, please contact us at firstname.lastname@example.org

-The electives in your major, or the professional application cluster, must include at least 12 credits of ApEc, Econ or CSOM courses with a minimum of two ApEc courses.
-Students are encouraged to select at least nine credits in one of the following areas: Management and Finance, Marketing, Food Retailing, Trade and Development, Resources and Environment, or Regional and Public Economics.
-Or, the student may design an individualized are of emphasis in collaboration with a faculty advisor.
+The electives in your major, or the professional application cluster, must be at least 12 credits, of 3xxx, 4xxx, or 5xxx level APEC courses.
+Or, the student may design an individualized area of emphasis in collaboration with a faculty advisor.

 An area of emphasis establishes a general focus to the electives you select in your major.
 12 credits must be completed using courses selected from a list of alternatives in each area.
 Alternative areas of emphasis include Business Management; Financial Management; Marketing, Sales and Food Industry Management; and an Individualized Area of Emphasis.
 Courses in the area of emphasis may count toward the required elective credits in Applied Economics and Economics (6-8 credits) or Carlson School of Management electives (6-8 credits).

 Are there courses which may substitute for required courses?

 Substitutes for some foundation courses are indicated on the APAS.
 The equivalence of transferred courses is evaluated on a case-by-case basis by petition.

 What is required for pre-AFBM majors to be admitted to the major?